 GABA supplements have an influence on some people.

-Thus far I am aware of the following side effects:
+Thus far I am aware of the following side effects but I am still learning about these, I plan to update this information over time:

 Constipation with regular use.

-Loss of sex drive and difficulty with erection.
+Loss of sex drive and difficulty with erection and reduction of sensation.
 Impotence or erectile dysfunction can occur which should be reversible upon stopping use.
 The loss of libido should be reversed after stopping the medication.

 There have been reports of phenibut withdrawal with symptoms of insomnia, lack of appetite and mood changes.
 If you have been taking it for prolonged periods, reduce your dosage each night as part of the tapering process.